 Phone: (314) 516-6440

-María Teresa Balogh (Marité) is an Associate Teaching Professor of Spanish, specializing in Latin American literature, diverse cultural special topics, and creative writing at the University of Missouri St. Louis.
+María Teresa Balogh (Marité) is a Teaching Professor of Spanish, specializing in Latin American literature, diverse cultural special topics, and creative writing at the University of Missouri St. Louis.
 She joined the UMSL languages team in the fall of 2003.

 Since then, she has taught a variety of courses from first semester to graduate level, in topics such as magical realism, Hispanic films, and myths and legends, among others.
 She has a master of Arts degree in Foreign Languages and Literatures with a double major in Teaching of English to Speakers of Other Languages from Southern Illinois University at Carbondale and a Master Fine Arts Creative Writing degree from UMSL.